SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 Picture

 We began taking our annual trip to Seminole Canyon in 2012.
 Our trip to Seminole Canyon is the first event of Seminole Days.
 It is a perfect reminder of why we gather each year.
-As we hike the canyon, retracing some of the same steps that our ancestors walked, their sacrifices, tenacity, and hard work come into sharp focus.
+As we hike the canyon, retracing some of the same steps that our ancestors, the Seminole Negro Indian Scouts, walked, their sacrifices, tenacity, and hard work come into sharp focus.
 While we may be exploring the canyon in a large group, it is not hard for this walk to become a deeply emotional and personal experience.

 Seminole Canyon is located about 1 hour and 10 minutes away from Brackettville in Comstock, Texas.
 The trip is long, but it is peaceful and scenic.
 We usually take our own cars or figure out a way to carpool before we form a caravan and leave the school grounds.